Bill13579/tabby/README.md

 Tabby is a window & tab manager that can manage great amounts of windows and tabs at ease.
 Tabby is an open-source project.

+You can install it on Tabby's Firefox Add-on page: https://addons.mozilla.org/en-US/firefox/addon/tabby-window-tab-manager/

 # File Structure

 icons/ - Directory for storing Tabby icons<br/>